AY2425S2-CS2113-T12-2/tp/docs/team/phua-lock-hian.md

     * **Highlights:** This enhancement affects existing commands and commands to be added in the future.
 Ensures data integrity across sessions.

 4. **Load inventory**
-    * **What it does:** load inventory automatically from persistent storage every time the program begins.
+    * **What it does:** Load inventory automatically from persistent storage every time the program begins.
     * **Justification:** This feature ensures that the user always starts with the most recent inventory data.
     * **Highlights:** This enhancement affects existing commands and commands to be added in the future.
 Ensures that users do not need to manually load data.

+5. **`update-note` command**
+    * **What it does:** Allows user to update note for a particular book.
+    * **Justification:** Requested from user feedback through PE-D.
+    * **Highlights:** Increases user convenience in updating notes.

-5. **Enhancements to existing features**:
+6. **Enhancements to existing features**:
     * Consolidated error messages to constants
-    * Updated existing features to support new attribute `location` of Book, enhancing the detail and accuracy of book information.
+    * Updated existing features to support new attribute `location` of Book.
-    * Wrote tests for existing features to ensure robustness and prevent regressions.
+    * Wrote JUnit tests for BookList and updated tests in other classes to reflect expected behaviour when new features are added.

 ### Contributions to User Guide
 - Wrote the Introduction and Quick Start sections to help new users get started quickly.